JoshuaCodaRivco/powerbi-calendar/README.md

 # Power BI Calendar

 Basic copy paste into a Power BI Power Query Editor for ease of use.
+You need to use three tables (so far).
+One calendar table, two sort (by year by month) which will help your charts month year sort.

+Go into Power BI Desktop and open Transform data.
+Create new tables with the three queries below.
+Sort columns by numeric values and connect relationship date values to calendar.
+Calendar date column should have a relationship with raw data.

 Date are from DateTime.LocalNow() to Date.AddYears(Date.From(DateTime.LocalNow()), -2).
 (3 years)